reactjs/react.dev/src/content/reference/react/useCallback.md

 #### How is useCallback related to useMemo? {/*how-is-usecallback-related-to-usememo*/}

 You will often see [`useMemo`](/reference/react/useMemo) alongside `useCallback`.
-They are both useful when you're trying to optimize a child component.
+They are both useful when you're trying to optimize a child Component.
 They let you [memoize](https://en.wikipedia.org/wiki/Memoization) (or, in other words, cache) something you're passing down:

 ```js {6-8,10-15,19}
 import { useMemo, useCallback } from 'react';